microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/ExperimentalFeatures.md

 Provide an example under MRTK.Examples/Experimental/YOUR_FEATURE

-### In the pull request, provide screenshots of videos of the feature
-Images and videos often make it easier for others to understand your contribution.

-If adding features that contain UX, add an image / gif of the feature you are changing.
-Here is a good example: https://github.com/microsoft/MixedRealityToolkit-Unity/pull/4532

-Another suggestion is to have a gif of Before and After, for example in this pull request: https://github.com/microsoft/MixedRealityToolkit-Unity/pull/5896

 ### Minimize user visible flaws in experimental features
 Others will not use the experimental feature if it does not work, it will not graduate to a feature.

 Test your example scene on your target platform, make sure it works as expected.
 Make sure your feature also works in editor, so people can rapidly iterate and see your feature even if they don’t have the target platform.

-## Graduating experimental code into MRTK code
+# Graduating experimental code into MRTK code
 If a feature ends up seeing quite a lot of use, then we should graduate it into core MRTK code.
 To do this, the feature should have tests, documentation, and an example scene.

 When you are ready to graduate the feature MRTK, create an issue to check in your PR against.
 The PR should include all the things needed to make this a core feature: tests, documentation, and an example scene showing usage.